 Presently, 33% of the land of the Vineyard is developed or is unbuildable (e.g. wetlands), 36% is protected open space, and 31% is "available" either for development or protection.
-Figure 11 depicts how current development patterns on the Vineyard could result in a landscape dominated by low-density residential land use, diminishing the forested and agricultural quality of the Island.
+Figures 12 and 13 depict how current development patterns on the Vineyard could result in a landscape dominated by low-density residential land use, diminishing the forested and agricultural quality of the Island.